myexperiments-blog/myexperiments-blog.github.io/_drafts/2018-10-10-basic-buffer-overflow.md

 There are other ways to exploit a buffer overflow like the ret into libc, or ROP, those techniques will not be explained in this article.

 # Few reminders

-When a program is executed, it is transform to a process image by the program loader and a virtal space is allowed in RAM for it.
+When a program is executed, it is transformed to a process image by the program loader and a virtual memory space is allowed in RAM for it.
 The program loader will map all the loadable segment of the binary and the needed library with the system call mmap().
-This virtual space is devide in two spaces: user and kernel space.
+This virtual space is divided into two spaces, user and kernel space.
 The user space cannot access to the kernel space, but the kernel space can access user space.
+So in our case we will abuse the user space.

-Some important register:
+Register we need to know for the exploitation:
-EIP and RIP (respectivly 32 bits and 64 bits) which correspond to the instruction pointe, this one contain the address of the next instruction to execute.
+- EIP (RIP for 64 bits) which correspond to the instruction pointe, this one contain the address of the next instruction to execute.
-ESP and RSP (respectivly 32 bits and 64 bits) which correspond to the top stack pointer, it permit to see the element we insert on the stack.
+- ESP (RSP for 64 bits) which correspond to the top stack pointer, it permit to see the element we insert on the stack.

-# Our vulnerable programme
+# The vulnerable programme

 ## Source code